wl4g/dopaas/super-devops-ci/README.md

 - git-username is the account to log in to Git
 - git-password is the password to log on to Git
-- git-base-path is the path where git projects are stored (git in the default user directory)
-- Backup-path is the backup path before each release (git/bak in the default user directory)
 - cipher-key is used to encrypt and decrypt private keys
 ```
 # Deploy git configuration.
 deploy:
   git-username: heweijie
   git-password: hwj13535248668
-  # git-base-path: /home/ci/git
-  # backup-path: /home/ci/git/bak
   cipher-key: 03DE18C2FC4E605F
 ```